MuhammadNazmusSakib/Visa-Navigator-Portal-Client/README.md

 3. **Comprehensive Visa Details**
    Each visa includes specific details (country, type, application methods) with a "See Details" button to navigate to individual visa pages.

-4. **Google Authentication**
+4. **Firebase Authentication**
-   Secure Google login for fast and safe user access.
+   Secure signup & login for fast and safe user access.

 5. **Responsive Design**
    Fully optimized for mobile, tablet, and desktop, ensuring a seamless experience across all devices.